MLBZ521/install_macOS/README.md

 ## Features ##

-  * In-place upgrades available via Self Service
+  * In-place upgrades available via Self Service, Force Upgrade, or for a "Classroom" Upgrade
   * Self Service 'download' icons [have been uploaded](https://github.com/MLBZ521/upgrade_macOS/tree/master/images/) for each macOS version
   * The Extension Attribute `Latest OS Supported` is available that checks for compatibility with 10.11, 10.12, and 10.13 (supported hardware models, 4GB RAM, and 20GB free space)
   * Will display status messages as the script runs, informing the user of the progress (using `Jamf Helper`)
   * Check to see if the installation files are already present on the machine, if they are, it will not download them from the JSS
   * Requires AC Power before beginning the installation phase
   * **Will** upgrade the firmware (which is required for APFS conversion in High Sierra)
-  * Performs the 'default' install configuration (i.e.  SSD is converted to APFS, HDD is not converted -- APFS is not *currently* supported on Fusion drives)
+  * Allows for the FileSystem type to be selected:  default (i.e.  SSD is converted to APFS, HDD is not converted -- APFS is not *currently* supported on Fusion drives), convert to APFS, or do not convert to APFS
+  * Allows for the option to wipe the drive and reload fresh (10.13.4+ features)
   * If the machine is FileVaulted and supports performing an Authenticated Reboot, it will perform one; if not, it will schedule a reboot in one minute (only works if the JSS has the FileVault Key)
   * If the script fails, the exit codes should be logged to the JSS for review; exit codes are:
+    * Exit 1 - Current FileSystem and OS Version does not support the --eraseinstall and --newvolumename switches
+    * Exit 2 - On a non-Self Service Method, if the system is not on AC Power
-    * Exit 101 - User canceled the process during the Power Adapter check phase
+    * Exit 3 - User canceled the process during the Power Adapter check phase
-    * Exit 102 - Could not locate the installation package during the install phase
+    * Exit 4 - Could not locate the installation package during the install phase
-    * Exit 103 - Unexpected exit code from the installation phase
+    * Exit 5 - Unexpected exit code from the installation phase

 ## Setup ##